-If your fish is lying at the bottom of the tank, it could be for a variety of reasons like water quality imbalances, illness or intoxication.
+A fish lying on the bottom of a tank could be doing so for a variety of reasons like water quality imbalances, illness or intoxication.
 It’s necessary to note that some fish use the floor surface to relax, so recognising the symptoms of an unhealthy fish is important.

 Table of Contents

-- Why is My Fish Lying at the Bottom of the Tank?
+- Why is My Fish Lying on the Bottom of a Tank?

 - Diseases That Can Cause Fish To Lay At The Bottom Of The Tank